alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/deployment.md

 - Emulates MPS3 board (not for MPS2 FPGA board)
 - Contains support for Arm® Ethos™-U55

-For FVP, the elf or the axf file can be run using the Fast Model executable as outlined under the [Starting Fast Model simulation](./setup.md/#starting-fast-model-simulation) except for the binary being pointed at here is the one just built using the steps in the previous section.

 ### Setting up the MPS3 Arm Corstone-300 FVP

 For Ethos-U55 sample application, please download the MPS3 version of the